Æthelred I: Fighter of the Storm from the North

 Reign: 865 to 871

-No sooner had Æthelred ascended the throne in 865 than an assembly of Vikings arrived in East Anglia and settled down for the winter.
+Any accomplishments Æthelred I achieved during his short reign was overshadowed by Viking activities.
+Before Aethelred’s ascension in 865, an assembly of Vikings arrived in East Anglia and marched through East Anglia and Mercia, capturing York and settling down for the winter.
 A tenth-century Latin translation of the Anglo-Saxon Chronicle asserts that the army was led by a warrior known as ‘Ivar the Boneless,’ son of Ragnar Lothbrok (sometimes called Ragnar Lodbrok or Lothbrock).
 Unlike other raiding parties, this was an army of conquest, planning to remain in Britain and take over entire kingdoms.

-In the Icelandic saga The Tale of Ragnar’s Sons (Ragnarssona þáttr), when the Vikings captured York, to avenge the death of their father, Ragnar’s sons Ivar the Boneless, Björn Ironside, Hvitserk and Sigurd Snake-in-the-Eye subjected King Aella to a ‘blood eagle’ ritual killing.
+In the Icelandic saga The Tale of Ragnar’s Sons Ragnarssona þáttr), when Ragnar’s sons Ivar the Boneless, Björn Ironside, Hvitserk and Sigurd Snake-in-the-Eye captured York to avenge the death of their father, they subjected King Aella to a blood eagle’ ritual killing.
 Victims subjected to the ‘blood eagle’ had their ribcage broken and their lungs removed and draped around their neck to resemble an eagle’s folded wings.
 Other than in sagas, there is no evidence of this practice.

 Hearing of successful Viking raids and settlement in East Anglia and Northumbria, Æthelred joined forces with his brother-in-law Burghred, king of Mercia to protect lands from the Scandinavians.
 In 870, King Æthelred’s first attempt to crush the Vikings in the hills west of Reading proved futile but a second attempt resulted in a Viking retreat.
 Two more battles within Wessex took place with the Vikings the victors.
 Then, as if events could not get worse for Æthelred, a new fleet of Vikings from overseas sailed up the Thames River to join the forces camped at Reading.
 This was the end for King Æthelred.
 Literally.
 Shortly after the arrival of the new fleet, he died of battle wounds.
 His body was carried to Dorset, to be buried in the minster at Wimborne.